oVirt/ovirt-site/source/feature/lun-resize.html.md

 ### Open Issues

-How to handle host that was down when this operation has been performed?
+How to handle a host that was in maintenance when this operation has been performed?
 Should we refresh luns when the host is coming out of maintenance ?
+How to handle a host that was not reachable when the operation was performed ?

 [LUN_Resize](Category:Feature) [LUN_Resize](Category:oVirt 3.6 Proposed Feature)